 What will you do if you should lose access to housing, food, or other basic necessities?

-- The SF State Basic Needs site is available to provide housing, food and economic assistance for students during a crisis.
+- The SF State Basic Needs site is available to provide housing, food and economic assistance for students during a crisis

 What will you do if you should require mental health services or medical assistance?